codetoomuch/formIsValid/README.md

 ### FormIsValid

-		- this is a simple form validation module, that checks for field length, number type, and email format.
+		- this is a simple form validation module, that checks for field length, and email format.